GiovanniSalvi/New_Library/README.md

   8. As a user I want to find a quick way to edit a book-title selected.

-  • On the Homepage are displayed all books wrappedd in a box,clicking on the button "edit" at the boottom of the box leads user to the editable form to complete the operation.Updates the desirabled input fields then click button "update at the bottom of the form.A flash message shows if operation is successful.
+  • On the Homepage  all books in the archive are displayed wrapped in a box,clicking on the button "edit" at the bottom of the box leads user to an editable form to complete the operation.Updates the required input fields then clicking the button "update" at the bottom of the form.A flash message shows if operation was successful.

 ### The project has beeen designed to make pages render well on a variety of devices and window or screen sizes such as: